pulsemicro/sample-1-instructions/README.md

 Include a readme.txt with any installation instructions and extra notes.

-ZIP up the entire project and include it with your resume.
+ZIP up the entire project and include it with your resume, or post it somewhere for download and include download instructions.

 ### Additional options for bonus points: